A long time ago, I wanted to make my first bucket hat, for my (then) toddler.

 Also, natural fibers in hats can cause gradual shrinking over time.
 Cotton will shrink, especially after several washes.
 This is why I've designed this bucket hat pattern a bit larger than usual.
 I've made my portion of too-small hats, and now, I'd rather make it a bit larger and toss it into the washer (and, if needed, even dryer!!) to get it to the 'final' size.

-And one last thing I learned (many times!) about a child head: it grows fast, so make sure to sew one hat more - in the next size for your kid.
+And one last thing I learned (many times!) about a child's head: it grows fast, so make sure to sew one hat more - in the next size for your kid.
 This way, you'll have their next favorite summer hat ready for when they outgrow their current hat.

 Please note that this pattern has been thoroughly tested for years (and used) before I made it free as a gift to everyone visiting AppleGreen Cottage.
-3 reasons why the sizing on your sewn bucket hat could be off:
+2 reasons why the sizing on your sewn bucket hat could be off:

-2 - Select the right pattern size by first measuring the head circumference of the person who'll wear it.
+2 - Please bear in mind that the hat should be comfortable.
 If you want a tight fit, go for a smaller size, but it's better not to go too small as the hat will always shrink a little after a few washes.
-Also, it should be comfortable.

 3 - Use the exact seam allowance as indicated on the pattern pieces.
 Please note that since thousands of people have been using this pattern, I've come to realize that sometimes, one could easily forget to follow the exact seam allowance listed in the pattern: